On this page:

 The Australian Consumer Law commenced on 1 January 2011.
 This law made business easier, because your rights and responsibilities as a small business are the same, no matter where you operate in Australia.

 Under this law, you automatically give certain ‘consumer guarantees’ when you sell goods or services to consumers – regardless of any other warranty.
-View our Guarantees, warranties and refunds – fair trading section.
+View our Guarantees that apply automatically page.

 Your business is also a consumer and protected by these same consumer guarantees, if it buys:

 - goods or services that cost up to $40,000

 - goods or services that cost more than $40,000 and are of a kind ordinarily acquired for domestic, household or personal use or consumption

 - a vehicle or trailer primarily used to transport goods on public roads.